Illinois Compiled Statutes

 assisting in the investigation or preparation of such

-or a peer review committee information regarding alleged errors or negligence by a person licensed under this Act, or by participating in proceedings of the
+or a peer review committee information regarding alleged errors or negligence by a person licensed under this Act, or by participating in proceedings of the Medical

-Disciplinary Board or a peer review committee, shall not, as a result of such actions,
+Board or a peer review committee, shall not, as a result of such actions,

 be subject to criminal prosecution or civil damages.

 (D) Indemnification.
-Members of the Disciplinary
+Members of the Medical

-Board, the Licensing Board, the Medical Coordinators, the Disciplinary Board's
+Board, the Medical Coordinators, the Medical Board's

 attorneys, the medical investigative staff, physicians